 DDoS defense with SIBRA.
 How would SIBRA's resource allocation be performed?
 How would an edge router perform flow admission control and resource allocation on a per-domain basis?
 How would a server make use of SIBRA to defend against a real-world DDoS attack?
-How could an email provider make use of SIBRA (e.g., ProtonMail), in particular study if few clients make use of SCION/SIBRA.
+How could an email provider make use of SIBRA (e.g., ProtonMail), in particular study DDoS defense in heterogeneous environments, with mixed SCION/SIBRA and legacy Internet clients.

 Anonymous communication.
 Incremental deployment: how could a corporation leverage HORNET to hide their web searches from a web service even though that web service does not deploy HORNET?
 How could the ISPs be incentivized to deploy given regulatory requirements for assisting law enforcement?

-Accountable and Private Network Architecture.
+Accountable and Private Network Architecture (Taeho Lee).
 Accountability and Privacy are conflicting properties that are desirable in Internet Architectures.
 We have proposed an architecture, APNA, that attempts to balance between the two properties by enlisting ISPs as accountability agents and privacy brokers.
 As a design principle, we believe the network should only provide the basic building blocks to protect the identity of the host at the network layer and that protocols at higher layers (e.g., transport layer) should provide stronger privacy properties (e.g., resiliency against timing analysis).
 In this model, a user would choose an appropriate transport protocol based on his/her privacy requirements.
 The goal of the project is three-fold: 1) Extend the current Linux Kernel implementation of APNA to implement a reliable transport protocol (e.g., TCP), 2) Analyze privacy requirements that users may have, and design privacy-preserving functionalities that can be added onto transport protocols.
 One will also need to consider/evaluate the consequences of introducing the proposed privacy functionalities into the existing transport protocols.
 3) Implement the proposed transport protocols.